 Nearly everyone in the USA has a smartphone or tablet, or both.
 Did you know that mobile accounts for 92% of e-commerce growth?

-On top of that, 87% start the purchase process with online research.
+On top of that, 87% of customers begin their purchase process with online research.

 Your website needs to be built for mobile users, but also needs to look good on desktop browsers.